fabioacarvalho/chatgpt-desktop/TO-DO.md

 [] - Create a conection with API OpenAI
 [] - Update settings, add max-tokens
 [] - Create block message OpenAI
-[] - Create function to restore history
+[] - Create a section to fine-tuning